Isaac Pawling House

 The Isaac Pawling House is an historic home which is located in East Fallowfield Township, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 Built circa 1900, this historic structure is a two-story, seven-bay, frame dwelling with a slate-covered hipped roof which was designed in the Queen Anne style.
 It features a large, steep, conical turret, two-story, bay window, and two-story hipped roof portico porch.
 Its builder also built the Harry DeHaven House across the street.

-It was added to the National Register of Historic Places in 1985.